Abdication of Bảo Đại: Supreme advisor to the government of the Democratic Republic of Vietnam

-During the Chinese occupation of Northern Vietnam many nationalist political groups such as the Việt Nam Quốc Dân Đảng (Việt Quốc) and the Việt Nam Cách mệnh Đồng minh Hội (Việt Cách) called upon Bảo Đại to lead the country again; he showed complete indifference to their proposals, and instead indulged in the hedonistic pursuit of pleasure.
-When he went to Chongqing, Sichuan, China in a trip together with a number of Communist officers such as ms. Hà Phú Hương to secure weapons to fight the French he bluntly announced that he would stay to which his travel companions pointed out that he only cared for women and playing games.
-However in his memoirs Le Dragon d' Annam Bảo Đại claimed that he was instructed to stay in China while wanting to board a plane from Kunming, Yunnan, China when he received the following telegram: "Sire, everything is fine here, take your time.
+During the Chinese occupation of northern Vietnam, many nationalist political groups such as the Việt Quốc and the Việt Cách called upon Bảo Đại to lead the country again.
+He showed complete indifference to their proposals, and instead indulged in the pursuit of pleasure.
+When he went to Chongqing on a trip together with a number of communist officers to secure weapons to fight the French, he bluntly announced that he would stay, to which his travel companions pointed out that he only cared for women and playing games.
+However, in his memoirs, Bảo Đại claimed that he was instructed to stay in China when he received the following telegram: "Sire, everything is fine here, take your time.
 Besides, you will be very useful to us by staying in China.
 Don't worry, as soon as it's time to come back, I'll let you know.
 Rest well for the tasks ahead.
 Brotherly kisses.
-Signed: Hồ Chí Minh." which contradicts the other account.
-As all of his clothes and documents were on the plane he remarked on Hồ Chí Minh being deceitful and was fortunate enough to meet a French-speaking Chinese man in Western clothes whom he met at the airport that allowed him to stay at his place after they bonded over both having studied in Paris.
-Bảo Đại stayed for months with his new friend and reported spent around six months in Chongqing where he met with notable Vietnamese politicians like Lưu Đức Trung, Phạm Văn Bính, Đinh Xuân Quảng, and Bùi Tường Chiểu.
+Signed: Ho Chi Minh.", which contradicts the other account.
+As all of his clothes and documents were on the plane, he remarked on Ho Chi Minh being deceitful and was fortunate enough to meet a French-speaking Chinese man in Western clothes whom he met at the airport that allowed him to stay at his place after they bonded over both having studied in Paris.
+Bảo Đại stayed for around six months in Chongqing, where he met with notable Vietnamese politicians like Lưu Đức Trung, Phạm Văn Bính, Đinh Xuân Quảng, and Bùi Tường Chiểu.
 On 15 September 1946 he decided to leave Chongqing for Hong Kong.